Shh! Roma’s new American owners prefer to win silently

 Edin Dzeko’s late equalizer secured a 3-2 aggregate victory for Roma and brought a sense of redemption for the veteran striker, who was stripped of the captaincy by Fonseca following an alleged dispute with the coach earlier in the season.

-It will be Roma’s second European semifinal in four years after stunning Barcelona to reach this stage in the 2017-18 Champions League.
+It will be Roma’s second European semifinal in four years after beating Barcelona to reach this stage in the 2017-18 Champions League.

-Roma’s next opponent is Manchester United, which brings back memories of a dark page in the Giallorossi’s history.
+Roma’s next opponent brings back memories of a dark page in the Giallorossi’s history.

 In the 2006-07 Champions League, Roma was routed 7-1 at Old Trafford — a game that current United manager Ole Gunnar Solskjaer played in.

-“If we’ve reached this point, it means we can play with anyone,” said Roma midfielder Jordan Veretout.
+“If we’ve reached this point, it means we can play with anyone,” Roma midfielder Jordan Veretout said.

 Indeed, Roma has won nine of 12 Europa League games this season.